 We are often known in our communities as the “International Clinic” and see patients from over 35 countries.

-We provide a 3 times weekly health clinic (primary languages: Spanish, English, Mongolian, and Mam) and a referral network that connects clients to local community health care providers.
+We provide a 3 times weekly health clinic (primary languages: Spanish, English, Mongolian, and Mam) and a referral network that connects clients to local community health care providers and basic need services.

-Street Level’s free health screenings are open to anyone without health insurance.
+Street Level’s free health screenings are open to anyone regardless of documentation or health insurance status.
 We offer basic diagnostic and treatment services, as well as referrals for primary, specialty and urgent care.
 Our services are available without regard to ethnicity, race, gender identity, sexual orientation, religion, country of origin or ability to pay.

 Drop-in Health Screening Clinic Mondays: 10:00am to 1:30pm